stagedml/pylightnix/README.md

 * Written in Python 3.6, [mypy](http://mypy-lang.org/) typing information is
   provided.
-* Tested with Pytest and [hypothesis](https://hypothesis.works).
+* Is well-tested
-* No non-standard Python dependencies.
+* Includes no no third-party Python dependencies.
 We do require [wget](https://www.gnu.org/software/wget/) and [atool](https://www.nongnu.org/atool/) system packages.
 * Alas, Pylightnix is not a production-ready yet!
 Nor parallelism, neither network synchronization are supported out of the box.
-Also, we didn't check it on any operating system besides Linux.
+Also, we didn't check Pylightnix on any operating system besides Linux.
   - We tried our best to make Pylightnix' operations on storage atomic.
 Among other benefits, this design allows running multiple instances of the library on a single storage at once.